 About The Program

-The Physician Assistant Studies program is part of the College of Science, Health, and the Liberal Arts.
-It is a comprehensive academic experience that stresses the practical application of current medical theory.
+The Physician Assistant Studies program is a comprehensive academic experience that stresses the practical application of current medical theory.
 The program faculty are actively practicing health care providers with a great depth of knowledge and experience.
 Students are exposed to the clinical environment throughout their education with patient contact even during the classroom or didactic portion of the program.
 The Physician Assistant Studies program is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

 During the didactic part of the program, students learn about basic sciences, behavioral sciences, clinical medicine and assessment as well as all aspects of clinical skills using interdisciplinary education.
 We have our own cadaver lab on site for our gross anatomy class.